-The project aims to support local institutions to set up a properly functioning and equitable forest carbon facility.
-This carbon facility will compensate local villagers for arresting degradation and deforestation in and around Cat Tien National Park.
-This protection of forests will help conserve large mammals, particularly the critically endangered Javan rhinoceros.
+IIED supported local institutions to set up a properly functioning and equitable forest carbon facility to compensate local villagers for arresting degradation and deforestation in and around Cat Tien National Park.
+This protection of forests helps conserve large mammals, particularly the critically endangered Javan rhinoceros.

 Conservation through community-based natural resource management is a named goal, and countering the wildlife trade are key priorities for Vietnam driven by international agreements.
 This project complements Vietnam’s responsibilities under the Convention of Biological Diversity (CBD), which it ratified in 1994.
 Under the Convention in International Trade of Wild Fauna and Flora (CITES), Vietnam receives criticism for its role as a regional hub for the wildlife trade but is praised for its efforts at implementing legislation.